VirRV/Data-Analytics---Bank-Customer-Churn-Analysis/README.md

 * Middle aged customers between 35-50 years old show a noticeably higher chrun rate as compared to the others.
 This helps the bank in identifying target age groups that need improved engagement.

+# Count of Customer IDs by Exit Status

+A pie chart ellaborating:

+* **79.63% customers retained**
+* **20.37% customers exited**

+This provides the clarity on overall retention health.

+# Customer Count by Balance

+A column visual showing how account balance co-relates with churn rate.

+* Customers with mid-range balance around 100k churn more, indicating unmet expectations among mid-value customers.

+# Churn by Number of Products
+The Bar Chart compares customer churn besd on product usage.

+* Customers wit **1 product** show the highest churn rate, which helps in highlighting cross-selling opportunities offering multiple increases retention.

+# Interactive Slicers
+The dasboard includes slicers for:

+* **Gender**
+* **Country**

+These allow focused analysis and real-time filtering, making the dashboard interactive and insightful for decision makers.

+# Summary

+This project demonstrates my ability to clean, model, and analyse customer churn data using the data visualization tool Power BI.
+The dashboard blends **KPI metrics, geographical insights, behavioral analysis, and interactive filtering** to help banks better understand the churn patterns and develop targeted retention strategies.
+It is designed for claritym data0driven storytelling, and business impact.